Helmholtz FEM solutions are locally quasi-optimal modulo low frequencies: Introduction: the main result in a simple setting

 \subsection{Second result:~bound on the local FEM error in $H^1_k$ with an error term in a negative norm}

 Theorem \ref{thm:intro1} holds for all shape-regular meshes $\mathcal{T}_h$ (i.e., the mesh elements are uniformly ``well-shaped"), and thus the mesh can in principle be highly non-uniform.
-However, if the mesh $\mathcal{T}_h$ is \emph{locally quasi-uniform on a scale of $k^{-1}$} (i.e., in every ball of radius proportional to $k^{-1}$, the mesh elements diameters are comparable), then the $L^2$ norm of the error on the right-hand side of \eqref{eq:intro1} can be replaced by a negative Sobolev norm.
+However, if the mesh $\mathcal{T}_h$ is \emph{locally quasi-uniform on a scale of $k^{-1}$} (i.e., in every ball of radius proportional to $k^{-1}$, the mesh elements diameters are comparable) \es{and the PDE coefficients and boundary of the domain have sufficient regularity}, then the $L^2$ norm of the error on the right-hand side of \eqref{eq:intro1} can be replaced by a negative Sobolev norm.